Set Up Tutorial

 Extract the zip file to a folder inside your Quantum project to have this setup:

 Quantum project assemblies quantum_code quantum_custom (or any other name) assemblies Photon-Server quantum.custom.plugin quantum_unity ...

-If you chose another folder location adjust the following paths in
+If you chose another folder location OR renamed the unity project, adjust the following paths in

 quantum.custom.plugin\quantum.custom.plugin.csproj to point to the release versions of the Quantum SDK library files (PhotonDeterministic.dll, quantum.core.dll) and your quantum.code.dll.

 <Reference Include="PhotonDeterministic"> <HintPath>..\..\assemblies\release\PhotonDeterministic.dll</HintPath> </Reference> <Reference Include="quantum.core"> <HintPath>..\..\assemblies\release\quantum.core.dll</HintPath> </Reference> <Reference Include="quantum.code"> <HintPath>..\..\quantum_unity\Assets\Photon\Quantum\Assemblies\quantum.code.dll</HintPath> </Reference>

 assembliesfolder includes the Quantum server plugin (PhotonDeterministic*.dll) and Photon Server libs (PhotonHivePlugin.dll)

 Photon-Serverfolder structure that include necessary tools and programs to run the Photon-Server locally

 bin_Win64contains PhotonControl.exe, a tray-based tool to control the local Photon Server, PhotonSocketServer.exe which is the Photon Server main application and this folder is also where the license file should go

 logserver log files